MiDataInt/mdi-container-builder/README.md

 Stage 1 HPC **pipelines** and Stage 2 interactive web applications (i.e., **apps**) in a standardized design interface.

-This repository carries admin-only resource to create an Amazon Machine Image (AMI) for helping developers build Singularity container images from Amazon Web Services (AWS).
+This repository carries admin-only resources to create an Amazon Machine Image (AMI) for helping developers build Singularity container images from Amazon Web Services (AWS).
 Information on AWS AMIs can be found here: